Crypss22/Crypss22/README.md

 </div>
   <h4>ABOUT ME</h4>

   <p>I'm an active-duty service member transitioning out of the military, and an undergraduate student pursuing a B.S. in Cybersecurity & Information Insurance.
-These courses and projects below that I've completed, and currently working on, are exciting and I wanted to use this as a blog to document it all.</p>
+These certifications and projects below that I've completed, and currently working on, are exciting and I wanted to use this as a blog to document it all.</p>
 <h2>👨‍💻 Cybersecurity Projects:</h2>
 <b>Completed ✅</b>